The great outdoors is full of nature and is quite a vast place to be. However, when you venture out to hit the trails or go camping.

 4. Leaving Without a Trace

 Once you are done, you will need to clear up.
-TP isn’t designed to decompose, and animals will dig it up once they smell it.
+TP isn’t designed to decompose; animals will dig it up once they smell it.

-Used TP should go inside your waste plastic Ziploc, and your trowel should go into your bag after you fill the hole and make sure it looks like you were never there.
+Used TP should go inside your waste plastic Ziploc, and your trowel should go into your bag after you fill the hole andensuree it looks like you were never there.

 It would help if you use your wet wipes and sanitizer, and any waste should go along with your sealable Ziploc.

-Any full-time travelers will know that they should never use the same area twice, so spread out your holes if you are staying in one area for several days and nights.
+Full-time travelers will know they should never use the same area twice, so spread out your holes if you stay in one place for several days and nights.

 With all the above, you can take an extended road trip and be confident you can cope with taking a poop outside.